 We couldn’t agree more.

-If you know a young person with a passion for music who you think could benefit from participating in NOFA like Alannah, Matthew, Dustin, Lucy and Beth have, you can nominate them here.
-(Don’t delay as there are limited places and the deadline for us to receive nominations is 25 March 2018).
+If you know a young person with a passion for music who you think could benefit from participating in NOFA like Alannah, Matthew, Dustin, Lucy and Beth have, you can nominate them here - nominations open in January each year.